Tata Curvv

-The Tata Curvv is a coupe compact crossover SUV produced by Tata Motors since 2024.
-It was introduced in the Indian market in August 2024 with three powertrain options, from petrol, diesel, and battery electric that is marketed as the Curvv EV.
+The Tata Curvv is a compact SUV produced by Tata Motors.
+It launched in India in August 2024 with petrol, diesel, and battery electric variants.
 The Curvv is based on the smaller Nexon, with a lengthened rear section and reworked body panels while newer engine options and additional technology such as level 2 ADAS are reserved for top trims.

 History

 The Curvv was first previewed as a concept model in April 2022.
 In February 2024, Tata introduced another near-production concept model of the Curvv at the 2024 Auto Expo.